MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 # Work with Customer Insights data in Microsoft Dataverse

 Customer Insights provides the option to make output entities available in [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro.md).
 This integration enables easy data sharing and custom development through a low code / no code approach.
 The output entities will be available as tables in Dataverse.
 These tables enable scenarios like [automated workflows through Power Automate](/power-automate/getting-started), [model-driven apps](/powerapps/maker/model-driven-apps/) and [canvas apps](/powerapps/maker/canvas-apps/) through Power Apps.
-Of course, you can use the data for any other application that is based on Dataverse tables.
-The current implementation mainly supports lookups where data from the available audience insights entities can be fetched for a given customer id.
+You can use the data for any other application that is based on Dataverse tables.
+The current implementation mainly supports lookups where data from the available audience insights entities can be fetched for a given customer ID.

 ## Attach a Dataverse environment to Customer Insights